The Princess on the Glass Hill: Georgia

 Georgian scholarship registers variants of type ATU 530, "Magic Horse", in Georgia, and notes that the type "contaminates" with type 552A, "Animals as Brothers-in-Law".
 In the Georgian variants, the hero (the third and foolish brother) holds a vigil on his father's grave, gains the horse and jumps high to reach the princess on a tower.

 In a Georgian variant, sourced as Mingrelian, The Priest's Youngest Son, a father's dying wish is for his three sons to read the psalter over his grave, one son on each night.
 However, only the youngest son appears and is rewarded with three horses.
 He later rides the horses to jump very high in order to kiss the princess on the castle's balcony.

+Azerbaijan

+Azerbaijani scholarship classifies tale type 530 in Azerbaijan as Azeri type 530, "Qəbir üstündə keşik çəkmə" ("Holding a vigil on the grave"): the youngest son holds a vigil on his father's grave and gains three horses which he uses to beat the king's challenge (either jumping over a ditch or jumping to reach the princess on a balcony).